cgeisenberger/little-helpers/README.md

 # Collections

-> The following topics were moved to their own respective pages
+> The following topics are have their own pages

 * R Programming
   - [Ressources](./r-programming.md)